 - Sporadic updates to keep added books fresh.

 User Reviews: User feedback suggests love for its simplicity, though there are complaints about bugs in app stability.
+Verdict: A simple but slow-growing app.
+Great for casual users.

 -